ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     This is a security error that, translated, tells you that only the `root` user can set retention policies on the backup jobs.
 You might wonder then if your `mgrsys` user doesn't already have all the administrative permissions.
 I've checked and yes, it has them all, so what to do then?
 Worry not and keep reading!

-6. The easiest and most obvious way to overcome that issue is just login as `root` in the Proxmox VE web console, then browsing straigth back to the `Datacenter > Backup` page.
+6. The easiest and most obvious way to overcome that issue is just login as `root` in the Proxmox VE web console, then browsing straight back to the `Datacenter > Backup` page.

     ![Datacenter Backup page as root](images/g039/pve_dc_backup_page_as_root.png "Datacenter Backup page as root")